yinso/bean/README.md

 bean
 ====

-An utility to generate JSON file from a coffee-script.
+An utility to generate JSON file from a coffee-script as well as yaml.

 Installation
 ---------